 Tip: If you are looking for a fun experience, try the Cork and Fork.
 Held the day before the Dogwood Festival, you will have a front-row seat -- watching the festival setup while you sample food and wine from local chefs.

 Located in the heart of the Blue Ridge Mountains is the Vinton Dogwood Festival.
 The festival is over 65 years old and offers quintessential hometown events including the crowning of the Vinton Dogwood Festival Queen, the Dogwood Festival Parade, a carnival midway, and a car show.

 Where To Stay: Vinton is located just outside of Roanoke, where you can find lots of great name-brand hotels that offer great stays for an exceptional value.
 The Hampton Inn and Suites Downtown Roanoke is centrally located for easy access to all your Blue Ridge Mountain entertainment.

 Where To Eat: With a focus on prime Virginia sourced products, Alexander’s offers fine dining in an elegant, relaxed restaurant.

 Tip: Read Mountain is 253 acres of preserved natural forest that includes several hiking trails.
 The two-mile trail to the summit, Buzzards Rock, affords a spectacular view of the Roanoke Valley.

 The Farmville Dogwood Festival is held on the town commons, where you can enjoy the beautiful dogwoods and azaleas in bloom.
-The festival will run from April 24 to April 26, 2020, showcasing eastern North Carolina artisans, music at the town’s gazebo, and a carnival.
+The festival showcases eastern North Carolina artisans, music at the town’s gazebo, and a carnival.

 Where To Eat: The best place to eat in Farmville is the Plank Road Steakhouse.
 This is a meat lover’s paradise, offering a grilled 14-ounce rib-eye steak.